Cybersecurity Awareness Tip – Phishing

 Phishing is the attempt to acquire sensitive information such as usernames, passwords, and credit card details (and sometimes, indirectly, money) by masquerading as a trustworthy entity in an electronic communication.
 Communications purporting to be from popular social web sites, auction sites, banks, online payment processors or IT administrators are commonly used to lure unsuspecting public.
 Phishing emails may contain links to websites that are infected with malware.
 Phishing is typically carried out by email spoofing or instant messaging, and it often directs users to enter details at a fake website whose look and feel are almost identical to the legitimate one.

 Tips to identify phishing emails

-- Most phishing campaigns want your username and password to be some external website.
+- Most phishing campaigns want your username and password to be entered into some external website.

 - Most phishing emails express urgency and threaten penalties.
 For example, "Click this link and provide your id and password.
 Failure to do so within 24 hours will cause your account to be suspended!"
 ITS will NOT send these types of messages.

 - Most phishing emails are very generic.
 They lack individual signage, phone numbers, institutional graphics, and distinct contact information.